-Whether you’re unemployed or under-employed, searching for a new job can be frustrating and overwhelming.
+Whether you’re unemployed, under-employed or transitioning to a new industry, searching for a new job can be frustrating and overwhelming.
 You need all the resources you can get—and you need them free, fast and easy.

 Charlotte Works is here to help.

 We oversee the local NCWorks Career Centers to provide job-seekers with a variety of no-cost resources, including career advising and (depending on eligibility) training support to help you find your next career.

 It begins with job-seekers registering on NCWorks Online.
 NCWorks Online is a robust website launched by the state of North Carolina to better connect you to employers and their thousands of job listings across the state.
 Job-seekers can access jobs posted directly by employers as well as those collected from major career sites such as CareerBuilder, Monster, LinkedIn and more – all aggregated in one place online so you no longer have to search multiple sites.